December 17 ~ Instrument of Peace

 ~ Prayer of St. Francis of Assisi

-In 1223, St. Francis began the custom of displaying the presepio, or Nativity scene and told the story of the birth of Christ using real people and live animals.
+In 1223, Francis began the custom of the presepio, the living Nativity scene, and told the story of the birth of Christ with real people and live animals.
 He was canonized two years after his death.